Leiru-Cat-Developer/Leiru-Cat-Developer/README.md

         alt="leiru-cat-developer" /> </p>

 <h3 align="center">I'm a passionate developer, I love to interact with languages who interacts in real life, like
-    Arduino, and also all that frondend and backend development.</h3>
+    Arduino, and also all that frontend and backend development.</h3>

 - 🌱 I’m currently learning: **React, JS, HTML, CSS, VUE**